 Seafood is a key part of cuisines all over the world.
 On average, each of us eats about 20 kilos of fish every year, and about half of this comes from aquaculture.
 Many wild fisheries have been overexploited, but fish farms can provide a sustainable supply.
-A main threat to fish farming is parasitic infestation, particularly by sea lice.
+The main threat to fish farming is a parasitic infestation, particularly by sea lice.

 A common method to treat sea lice is by using hydrogen peroxide, yet there are two potential problems that are becoming more apparent over time.
 One is environmental concerns.
 The second problem is a fear of sea lice building up a resistance to this chemical.
 As early as 2015 a study warned of salmon louse losing their sensitivity to hydrogen peroxide at a Norwegian fish farm.

 Salmon is one of the key species in aquaculture and accounts for about 70 percent of the farmed fish market.
 Because of concerns about hydrogen peroxide, many fish farmers are moving to more environmentally friendly solutions.
 One treatment is simple: fresh water.
 Salmon live in fresh water at different times of their natural lifecycle, but sea lice are only adapted to salt water.
 This means the salmon can handle a freshwater bath, but the parasites can’t.

 Fish are exposed to fresh water in a live fish carrier so the lice lose their grip.
 The treated and healthy fish are then released back into their growing area.
 For fish farms at sea, this freshwater can be supplied by reverse osmosis (RO) systems.

 Reverse osmosis purifies water by using a partially permeable membrane.
 Our RO systems are an excellent solution for desalination.
 RO uses relatively little energy to produce fresh water compared to other desalination methods, such as multi-stage flash, multi-effect distillation, and mechanical vapor compression.